PeterW-LWL/mail/mail/README.md

 Message-ID's, and Content-ID's are not guaranteed to be world unique even through they should (again a limitation of the example not the mail crate).
-Nevertheless given that it also doesn't use its "own" domain but a `.test` domain it can't guarantee world uniqueness anyway.
+Nevertheless given that it also doesn't use its "own" domain but a `.test` domain it can't guarantee world uniqueness anyway and would fail many spam filters, so if you use it make sure to change this to the right values for your use case.

 ## Features